Pinto Bean & Pepper Jack Stuffed Poblano Peppers by Meg from This Mess is Ours

 Make the sauce:

-In a blender or food processor fitted with the S-blade, combine the crushed tomatoes, onion, jalapeño, garlic, Mexican oregano, Massel Concentrated Liquid Stock and Massel All Purpose Bouillon & Seasoning.
+In a blender or food processor fitted with the S-blade, combine the crushed tomatoes, onion, jalapeño, garlic, Mexican oregano, Massel Ultracube broth and Massel Stock Powder.
 Cover and blend until smooth.
 Pour the sauce into a large cast iron skillet.

 Stuff the peppers:

-Place the Massel 7’s bouillon cube in a bowl and pour the hot water over it.
+Place the Massel 7’s Stock Cubes in a bowl and pour the hot water over it.
 Stir to dissolve completely.

 Place the poblano halves on top of the sauce in the skillet.
 Use a spoon to stuff the bean filling into each poblano half and pile the filling high.